 Withdrawals A student may add a course no later than one week after the course begins.
-A student dropping a course after that time period and before the 75 percent point which is the end of the ninth week of a full-term course or the fourth week of a half-term course, will receive the notation "WD" (withdrew) on the transcript.
-A student withdrawing from a course after the drop period will receive the grade earned for the course and may not withdraw from the class.
+A student dropping a course after that time period and before the 75% time frame of the duration of the course will receive the notation, "WD" (withdraw, no grade), on the transcript.
+The week where the 75% time frame of the duration of a course falls is as follows: